Hey, I’m Colette. Grab a cup of coffee and hang out awhile.

 in this sphere except for Women’s Ministry or Children’s ministry.
 I have never felt called to either of those ministries and so I tried Worship Leading for a time which ended with me gaining a thicker layer of skin but losing my love for the ministry.
 So I opted for being a receptionist, an Office Manager, a professional organizer, a health coach, and so on and so forth.
 I jumped from job to job looking for anything that mimicked ministry but never finding it.

-Fast forward to 2020, I am now finding the courage (at almost 40 years of age) that my calling has and will also be to learn and teach Biblical theology through both writing and in ministry roles.
-All those other “about” pages that talked about #bravingforward was the cry of my own heart to step out from my hidden place and brave being “wrong” in areas people believe women to be, in order to be right where I feel God calling me, learning and teaching theology.
+Fast forward to 2020, I am now finding the courage (at almost 40 years of age) that my calling has and will also be to learn and teach Biblical theology through both writing, ministry and storytelling.
+The many other “About” pages I had written before this, talked about braving forward as my central point.
+However, now I see that this was the cry of my own heart to step out from my hidden place and brave being “wrong” in areas people believe women to be, in order to be right where I feel God calling me, learning and teaching theology.
 I desire to create space for people to ask the hard questions, to doubt, to be open to discussing and learning and growing.
 This goes both ways too!
 We learn best when we are open to learning from each other and not be a passive consumer of knowledge but to engage it and push back on it.

 This blog isn’t just for women but most of my readers are because there is a generation of women who are finally tired of being silenced and inactive in their callings because of their gender.
 Years later after being a “pastor” alongside my husband who was the actual Youth Pastor we discovered that he never, NEVER wanted to be in ministry but I did.
 He never wanted to teach the Bible but I did.
 I never thought in a million years this is where I would be but the conditioning of being a “pastor’s wife” I experienced as a young woman has worn off and I no longer need to slip through the backdoors of ministry and teaching in order to have a seat at the table.

-My theology allows me to walk right through the front door and take a seat at a table that I believe is big enough to fit the whole of God’s kingdom.
+My theology allows me to walk right through the front door and take a seat at a table because I believe God’s table is big enough to fit the whole of God’s kingdom.